David Leinwand is a partner based in the New York office.

 regarding mergers and acquisitions and the duties of corporate directors.
 His most recent article was "Judge and Banker—Valuation Analyses in the Delaware Courts," which appeared in the March 2012 issue of the Penn State Law Review

-Mr. Leinwand is currently representing ABB in its ongoing acquisition of Power-One Inc. and previously represented ABB in its acquisition of Ventyx Inc. He also represented Warburg Pincus in its acquisition of the Endurance International Group, and subsequently represented Endurance in its acquisitions of HostGator and the websites business of Intuit Corporation.
-He also represented Biomet in its acquisition of the global trauma business of DePuy Orthopaedics, Inc., Warburg Pincus in its acquisition of Rural/Metro Corporation, DSM in its acquisition of Martek Biosciences Corporation, Nortel Networks in the sale of its global Enterprise Solutions business to Avaya, Barclays Capital in the purchase of Lehman Brothers' U.S. and Canadian investment banking and capital markets businesses and its Manhattan headquarters, the shareholders of J.&W. Seligman in the sale of that Company to Ameriprise, Warburg Pincus in connection with its acquisition of Bausch & Lomb, UBS in connection with its acquisition of the Private Client Branch Network of Piper Jaffray Companies and Targa Resources in connection with its leveraged acquisition of assets from Dynegy Inc. Mr. Leinwand has represented the private equity firm, TPG, in a number of transactions.
+Mr. Leinwand is currently representing TPG, Warburg Pincus and Neiman Marcus in the $6 billion acquisition of Neiman Marcus by Ares Management and CPPIB, as well as Open Text Corporation in its $1.165 billion acquisition of GXS Group, Inc. He previously represented Warburg Pincus and Bausch + Lomb in the $8.7 billion sale of Bausch + Lomb to Valeant Pharmaceuticals, as well as advising Warburg Pincus in its acquisition of Bausch + Lomb.
+He also represented ABB in its acquisition of Power-One Inc. and previously represented ABB in its acquisition of Ventyx Inc. He represented Warburg Pincus in its acquisition of the Endurance International Group, and subsequently represented Endurance in its acquisitions of HostGator and the websites business of Intuit Corporation.
+He also represented Biomet in its acquisition of the global trauma business of DePuy Orthopaedics, Inc., Warburg Pincus in its acquisition of Rural/Metro Corporation, DSM in its acquisition of Martek Biosciences Corporation, Nortel Networks in the sale of its global Enterprise Solutions business to Avaya, Barclays Capital in the purchase of Lehman Brothers' U.S. and Canadian investment banking and capital markets businesses and its Manhattan headquarters, the shareholders of J.&W. Seligman in the sale of that Company to Ameriprise, UBS in connection with its acquisition of the Private Client Branch Network of Piper Jaffray Companies and Targa Resources in connection with its leveraged acquisition of assets from Dynegy Inc. Mr. Leinwand has represented the private equity firm, TPG, in a number of transactions.
 He represented both TPG and Warburg Pincus in connection with their acquisition of Neiman Marcus Group and has advised TPG in connection with its investment in Fidelity National Information Services (a division of Fidelity National Financial), its buyout of PETCO Animal Supplies, and in its sale of Beringer Wine Estates to Foster's Brewing Group.
 Mr. Leinwand also represented PeopleSoft in connection with Oracle's unsolicited tender offer for PeopleSoft; and Mikasa in its acquisition by J.G.
 Durand Industries.

 Mr. Leinwand also regularly represents financial advisors in merger and acquisition transactions.
 He represented Citigroup Global Markets as financial advisor in several M&A transactions, including as financial advisor to Quintana Maritime Limited in connection with the acquisition of Quintana by Excel Maritime Carriers, Ask Jeeves in its acquisition by IAC/InterActiveCorp; Mykrolis in its merger of equals transaction with Entegris; Maxtor in connection with its acquisition of Seagate; and Pixelworks in its acquisition of Equator Technologies.